bfontaine/LazyScraper/README.md

 parser.
 This is used to ensure that a webpage is fetched & parsed only once, and only at the right time.
 Here, we’ll assume that each review has a product id we know, a product name, a score, and a text.
-They are all located on the samepage, but LazyScraper also support hooks on multiple URLs.
+They are all located on the same page, but LazyScraper also support hooks on multiple URLs.

 ```rb
 class FooBarReview < LazyScraper::Entity